+Backpacking in Chicago?
 Looking for a specific place to stay?
-These are our highest recommendations for places to stay in Chicago.
+These are the absolute best places to stay in Chicago:

 Best Hostel in Chicago: Freehand Chicago

-Set in stunning Streeterville is Freehand Chicago – our pick for the best hostel in Chicago.
-This charming hostel is built in a classic 1920’s building and comes complete with stylish décor.
-It has a cocktail bar, a fitness centre, and on-site laundry facilities.
-They even provide linens, blankets and plush towels to guests.View on HostelWorld
+Set in stunning Streeterville is Freehand – which is undoubtedly the best hostel in Chicago.
+This charming hostel is located inside a classic 1920s building and comes complete with stylish décor.
+It has an on-site cocktail bar, a fitness center, and laundry facilities.
+Chill out in comfortable common spaces and find friends to explore the city with!

 North of Downtown are Streeterville and River North.
-Two of the city’s trendiest neighbourhoods, both are great spots for sampling infamous Chicago foods and enjoying exciting nights on the town.
+Two of the city’s trendiest neighborhoods, both are great spots for sampling infamous Chicago foods and enjoying exciting nights out on the town.

 Further north of Downtown is Lincoln Park.
-Situated on the shores of Lake Michigan, Lincoln Park is one of the greenest neighbourhoods in the city with more than 1,200 acres of green space.
-There is also a zoo, many museums, and plenty of kid-friendly activities.
+Situated on the shores of Lake Michigan, Lincoln Park is one of the lushest places in Chicago with more than 1,200 acres of green space2.
+There is also the Lincoln Park Zoo, many museums, and other kid-friendly activities.

 If you’re still not sure where to stay in Chicago, fear not.
-Because we’re about to explore each of these neighbourhoods in detail below.
+Let’s dive deep into each neighborhood!

 5 Best Neighborhoods to Stay in Chicago